BIPV-vs-BAPV

 • BAPV systems are applied to buildings

-• BIPV systems are designed as part of the building
+• BIPV systems are designed to function as a part of the building

 BAPV can be thought of as an energy add-on, whereas BIPV is a fully integrated facade solution.
 This distinction influences everything from aesthetics and durability to lifecycle value and facade performance.